📚 NVIDIA Profiling Basics

 Step 1: Prepare your code for profiling

-Critical: For accurate profiling, build with full debug information while keeping optimizations enabled:
+Critical: For source-level attribution, build with full debug information:

-# Build with full debug info (for comprehensive source mapping) with optimizations enabled
+# Build with full debug info for comprehensive source mapping

 mojo build --debug-level=full solutions/p16/p16.mojo -o solutions/p16/p16_optimized